Retain My Asset Names

 Transaction Window Overview ( & Single Asset Editing Tab )

 The Transaction Window is used once the user has imported the asset name data sets from the originating (optional) and destination Trainz versions.
 The Transaction Window has several tabs along its bottom border where asset names are edited, updated, deleted, and the data otherwise maintained.
 The window is opened by double clicking on the grid in the Main Window.
+It is always opened below the Main Window, for easy reference, and both windows travel together if either is dragged.

 Here shown is the Single-asset Transactions Tab.
 From here the user can move the grid in the Main Window to any asset in the 3 data sets (originating, customized, and destination).
 RMAN operates on an asset KUID version basis.
 The KUID text box can be used to find an asset and set the grid to that position or can be set to any asset by double-clicking in any grid row in the Main Window.